PaperMC/Paper/Contributing.md

 These directories aren't git repositories in the traditional sense:

-- Every single commit in PaperSpigot-Server/API is a patch.
+- Every single commit in Paper-Server/API is a patch.
-- 'origin/master' points to a directory similar to PaperSpigot-Server/API but for PaperSpigot
+- 'origin/master' points to a directory similar to Paper-Server/API but for Paper
-- Typing `git status` should show that we are 10 or 11 commits ahead of master, meaning we have 10 or 11 patches that PaperSpigot and Spigot don't
+- Typing `git status` should show that we are 10 or 11 commits ahead of master, meaning we have 10 or 11 patches that Paper and Spigot don't
   - If it says something like `212 commits ahead, 207 commits behind`, then type `git fetch` to update spigot/paper

 ## Adding Patches
 Adding patches to Paper is very simple:

-1) Modify `Paper-Server` and/or `Paper-API` with the appropriate changes
+1. Modify `Paper-Server` and/or `Paper-API` with the appropriate changes
-2) Type `git add .` to add your changes
+2. Type `git add .` to add your changes
-3) Run `git commit` with the desired patch message
+3. Run `git commit` with the desired patch message
-4) Run `./rebuildPatches.sh` in the main directory to convert your commit into a new patch
+4. Run `./rebuildPatches.sh` in the main directory to convert your commit into a new patch
-5) PR your patches back to this repository
+5. PR your patches back to this repository

-Your commit will be converted into a patch that you can then PR into PaperSpigot
+Your commit will be converted into a patch that you can then PR into Paper

 ## Modifying Patches
 Modifying previous patches is a bit more complex: